yanishoss/weather/README.md

 ```

 # Who the fuck did that app ?
-It's **Yanis HEDJEM**.
+It's @yanishoss.

 # Who the fuck is he ?
-A very young developer :man: as you can image with his vocabulary.
+A very young developer :metal: as you can image with his vocabulary.